alex-voodoo/audax-tracker/README.md

 First configure the bot as explained above, then continue from here.

 Run `sudo make install` to install the systemd unit.
 The script will copy the bot program files to `/usr/local/lib/audax-tracker`, create the virtual Python environment there, register the systemd unit named `audax-tracker`, and copy `src/settings.yaml` to `/usr/local/etc/audax-tracker/settings.yaml`.
-The persistent state **will not** be copied.
+The persistent state **will not** be copied, so at any time you can experiment with direct mode, uninstall or re-install the systemd unit, the persistent state created by the service will not be affected.

 In service mode, the bot loads its configuration from `/usr/local/etc/audax-tracker/settings.yaml`, and stores its persistent state in `/var/local/audax-tracker/state.json`.